 To learn Italian in the car, don’t look at the booklet included, but rather wait until you finish the lesson.

 Before starting, you need to know which lessons you need based on your current level.

 There are two ways to know:

 Did you download the audio files and the booklet of the course to learn Italian in the car?
-You find detailed instructions in the booklet included in the course.
+There you will find detailed instructions.

 Sometimes, you will notice that the English and Italian versions don’t match exactly.

 There are two reasons for the apparent mismatch.